Marriott Center

-The Marriott Center is a multi-purpose arena in the western United States, located on the campus of Brigham Young University in Provo, Utah.
+The Marriott Center is a multi-purpose arena in the western United States, located on the campus of Brigham Young University (BYU) in Provo, Utah.
 It is home to the BYU Cougars men's and women's basketball teams.
-The seating capacity for basketball games at the Marriott Center is officially 18,987.
+The seating capacity for basketball games at the Marriott Center is officially 17,978.
+It is the largest basketball arena in the Big 12 Conference and is among the largest on-campus basketball arenas in the nation.

-The largest basketball arena in the West Coast Conference (in which BYU competes for most sports, except football), it is among the largest on-campus basketball arenas in the nation.
-In addition to basketball, the Marriott Center is used for weekly devotionals and forums.
+In addition to basketball, the Marriott Center is used for weekly campus devotionals and forums.

 The elevation of the court is approximately 4650 ft above sea level.